We all have one; here’s mine.

 The longer stories are still in my files, however, and I feel I owe it to myself (otherwise, the past eight years will have been pretty much wasted) to do something with them.
 I, therefore, begin this new phase of the project in the hopes that it won’t take quite as long to revise, format and publish the stories as it did to write them.

-Book I of The Magic Cloak series will be released by Lindenwald Press the end of this year, and I plan to release Books II thru VIII one after the other until the complete epic is available to the half-dozen people who might want to buy it.
+Book I of The Magic Cloak series will be released by Lindenwald Press in October 2021, and I plan to release Books II thru VIII one after the other until the complete epic is available to the half-dozen people who might want to buy it.

 Then I can start on that second novel again.